swcooper2014/liri-node-app/README.md

   node liri.js my-tweets: Displays my last 20 tweets and when they were created in terminal/bash window.

-  node liri.js spotify-this-song <song name>: Shows the following information about the song in terminal/bash window.
+  node liri.js spotify-this-song "song name": Shows the following information about the song in terminal/bash window.

         Artist(s)